Skip to content

 • sidebar (optional): Overrides the default sidebar setting for the page.

 • sidebar.label: The label to display in the sidebar. title is used by default.
+Only pass if the label is different from the title

 For example, when creating reference for a module named Bar of the Foo product, do the following:

-1. Create a folder at src/content/docs/products/bar/foo
+1. Create a folder at src/content/docs/products/foo/bar

 (Create any folder in the path that doesn’t exist).